 Job Outlook for a CSI Professional

-Commonly known as crime scene investigators (CSI) or forensic science technicians, CSI professionals analyze crime scenes and process evidence.
-Employers typically prefer CSI professionals who have a formal education; prior experience also can be helpful in securing a job.
+Commonly known as crime scene investigation (CSI) or forensic science technicians, CSI professionals analyze crime scenes and process evidence.
+Some duties may include taking pictures of evidence, recording information about the crime scene location and preserving evidence that they find.
+Employers typically prefer CSI professionals who have completed a bachelor's degree related to forensic science and have obtained some hands-on training during the program.
+Prior work experience also can be helpful in securing a job.

 Employment Outlook for CSI Professionals

-According to May 2012 U.S. Bureau of Labor Statistics (BLS) figures, forensic science technicians held approximately 12,440 U.S. jobs, most of which were with local or state governmental agencies (www.bls.gov).
-The BLS predicted a 19% jump in forensic science technician positions between 2010 and 2020 since forensic science techniques were expected to be used more frequently in the investigation and prevention of crimes.
-It was anticipated that those who had completed an education program or have experience would find the best job opportunities.
+According to May 2013 U.S. Bureau of Labor Statistics (BLS) figures, forensic science technicians held approximately 13,430 U.S. jobs, most of which were with local or state governmental agencies (www.bls.gov).
+The BLS predicted a 6% jump in forensic science technician positions between 2012 and 2022, since forensic science techniques were expected to be used more frequently in the investigation and prevention of crimes.
+It was anticipated that those who had completed an education program or have work experience would find the best job opportunities.

 Education Options for Aspiring CSI Professionals

 According to the BLS, employers generally prefer CSI job candidates who hold a bachelor's degree in forensic science or a related field.
 Students can begin preparing for this career in high school by taking numerous courses in science and math.
 They also might benefit from classes in chemistry and physics.